 5 Be Patient

 Know that children need to hear "the story" and to ask the same questions again and again.
-This is how he/she is processing it.
-You may also see it in his/her play or art.
+This is how they are processing it.
+You may also see it in their play or art.

 6 What Ifs